 The fellow will participate in the inpatient consultation service.
 Responding to vascular medicine consultations, the fellow will see and evaluate inpatients with a variety of vascular diseases.
 The fellow will obtain a history of the patient’s presentation, perform a physical examination, and actively participate in the interpretation of the non-invasive test data.
-The case will be discussed and pertinent physical examination, laboratory and non-invasive study data reviewed by an attending staff physician and the fellow.
-The fellow will be trained to integrate the patient’s entire medical/clinical presentation and non-invasive study data to make accurate diagnoses and appropriate clinical decisions with respect to further invasive evaluation of the patient and therapeutic interventions.
+The case will be discussed and pertinent physical examination, laboratory, and non-invasive study data reviewed by an attending staff physician and the fellow.
+The fellow will be trained to integrate the patient’s entire medical/clinical presentation and non-invasive study data to make accurate diagnoses and appropriate clinical decisions with respect to the further invasive evaluation of the patient and therapeutic interventions.
 The strengths of medical vs. percutaneous vs. surgical therapy will be discussed for each case by the attending and the fellow.
 Written consultation will be provided addressing the pertinent issues relevant to the patient.
 The fellow will work with Drs.
-Aditya Sharma, Randy Ramcharitar and Kanwar Singh.
+Aditya Sharma, Randy Ramcharitar, and Kanwar Singh.

 The fellow will see patients with the vascular medicine attending in the outpatient setting.
 As described in the inpatient consultation section above, the fellow will be involved in the evaluation and management of patients.
 These patients will become the primary responsibility of the fellow throughout the academic year.
-This will be on an average 2 days per week.
-Outpatient longitudinal follow-up will be performed for all the patient groups outlined above, and the fellow will be expected to communicate to their patients between office visits, and see the fellow’s patient in hospital when relevant.
+This will be on an average of 2 days per week.
+Outpatient longitudinal follow-up will be performed for all the patient groups outlined above, and the fellow will be expected to communicate to their patients between office visits and see the fellow’s patient in the hospital when relevant.
 The fellow will work with Drs.
-Aditya Sharma, Randy Ramcharitar and Kanwar Singh.
+Aditya Sharma, Randy Ramcharitar, and Kanwar Singh.

 Non-Invasive Vascular Laboratory

 The fellow will be scheduled to spend a minimum of 8-12 weeks in the non-invasive vascular laboratory.
 They will shadow and work technologists in order to learn how to perform non-invasive vascular examinations. .
 During that time, the fellow should work with that technologist and learn the basics of ultrasound physics, knobology, optimization of color, and general maintenance of the ultrasound equipment.
-After a brief introductory period in which the fellows learn how to operate the ultrasound and PVR machines, the fellow will learn to perform studies and then he or she will be checked by the technologist with whom they are working.
+After a brief introductory period in which the fellows learn how to operate the ultrasound and PVR machines, the fellow will learn to perform studies, and then he or she will be checked by the technologist with whom they are working.
 The fellow will be provided a series of cases to review in the vascular laboratory.
-The fellow is encouraged to review these cases blindly and then compare to the formal interpretation.
+The fellow is encouraged to review these cases blindly and then compare them to the formal interpretation.
 Any questions will be reviewed with a staff member.
-The fellow will also read studies with the attending interpreting vascular studies.
+The fellow will also read studies with attending interpreting vascular studies.
 Also, fellows are encouraged to schedule ad-hoc sessions with staff members reading non-invasive studies in order to review ongoing clinical studies with them.
 Fellows must document their formal interpretation before reviewing cases with the attending physician.
 Finally, fellows are expected to review all studies pertaining to in- and outpatients they see with the staffing physicians.
 Fellows should maintain a record of the studies that they have reviewed.
-The fellow will work with technologist and Drs.
+The fellow will work with technologists and Drs.
 Aditya Sharma and Randy Ramcharitar.

-Several rotations have been arranged to enhance the fellow’s clinical experience during Vascular Medicine fellowship.
+Several rotations have been arranged to enhance the fellow’s clinical experience during the Vascular Medicine fellowship.
 The fellow will attend all Vascular Medicine conferences during these rotations.
 The fellow may have on-call related duties in Vascular Medicine during any of the elective months.
 The required rotations include Wound care clinic, Vascular Surgery, Vascular Intervention, Neurovascular and Pulmonary Hypertension.
 The fellow will have dedicated time for research and is expected to initiate and ideally complete a research project during the fellowship.
 In some circumstances, one elective rotation may be arranged in the latter half of the academic year, but such rotations require discussion and approval by the Program Director.

 a.
 Vascular Surgery